Moving to Barbados

-When it comes to your final preparations, knowing what items to pack in your suitcase for the journey and for settling yourself once you arrive, and which ones to ship by sea at a later date, is another important factor to consider when moving to Barbados.
+When it comes to your final preparations, knowing what items to pack in your suitcase for the journey and for settling yourself once you arrive, and which ones to ship by sea at a later date, is another critical factor to consider when moving to Barbados.

 In fact, Living in Barbados has an entire section devoted to helping you decide your plan of attack for the move, including a checklist of things you should do or consider before you embark on your journey.

-We, at Totally Barbados, understand that moving to a new country can sometimes be a daunting and overwhelming experience to say the least, but try not to get caught up in everything all at once.
+We, at Totally Barbados, understand that moving to a new country can sometimes be a daunting and overwhelming experience, to say the least, but try not to get caught up in everything all at once.

 Preparation helps to avoid surprises and reduce stress.
 You will then find you have much more time and opportunity to relax and congratulate yourself for moving to Barbados.

 We hope these pages give you an honest and descriptive picture of what makes Barbados so unique and really like no other place in the world.

 We wish you all the very best with your move and hope you come to appreciate this precious and blessed little island, as much as we do.